devmoek/recently-viewed-section-dawn/README.md

 ## IMPORTANT
 This version of Recently Viewed items use jQuery.
 If you don't use jQuery in your theme you shouldn't install it for just one section (this one).
 It loads a lot of additional scripts, so perfomance of you site will be slightly decreased.

+In the future I'm planning to make a new version of recently viewed section with no jQuery, just plain JS.
+I'm not sure yet it will be open source or not, so any feedback appreciated
 Updated: 1 Jul 2023.